 StumbleUpon.
 Amazon.
 You will FALL for this autumn wedding with a Nordic ceremony.
 Jessie and Adam's fall wedding in the Mendocino Woodlands State Park in California had lots of traditions and symbolism in the Nordic ceremony.

 The pair and their wedding party carried logs with rune symbols which were burned ceremonially.
 Burning incense and herbs were sprinkled around the perimeter ceremony site.
 Adam even hand-built the GORGEOUS ceremony arch structure which had carved Nordic dragons.
-The night ended with celebrating, games, ax-throwing, and camping, and we can't get enough.
 11 Odd Animals You Can Legally Own As Pets In Canada.
 Being a pet owner is one of life’s greatest joys.

 Every single one of us.
 Don’t try and deny it.
 We’ve all said something then gone back on it hours, days or years later.
 We’ve all stood up for something, then were exposed minutes later for not staying true to our cause.
+We’ve all thrown fits over problems we caused and cursed actions we’d repeatedly done ourselves.
+It’s OK because none of us are perfect.
+We may try our hardest to be the most honest, moral and grounded people we know, but sometimes, life just gets too hard; sometimes we just want a hamburger from McDonald’s or a plastic water bottle from CVS.
 How the Gun on the Original Duck Hunt Game Worked.
 Today I found out how the gun on the original Duck Hunt game worked.